coffmaca/CS-361-Sprint-2/README.md

 Use the following code to receive a response message from the Scoreboard microservice:

+NOTE: The socket MUST receive a response from the response socket (i.e., the Scoreboard microservice) before it continues execution to return it to the appropriate state.

     # Save response message to a variable
     # MUST use .recv_string() method